JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-entry-points.md

 }
 ```

-Typically, within the `application()` function, you create a `Window` and specify its properties
+Typically, within the `application()` function, you create a `Window`, specify its properties,
-as well as instructions for the program that should be executed when the window is closed (`onCloseRequest`).
+and define with an `onCloseRequest` callback what happens when the window is closed.
 In the default project, the whole application shuts down (`::exitApplication`).

 As with Android and iOS, the `App()` composable is responsible for the entire UI layout.